garybernhardt/static-path/README.md

 ### How does it work?

-It all hinges on a type that combines [template literal types](https://www.typescriptlang.org/docs/handbook/2/template-literal-types.html) with a [conditional type](https://www.typescriptlang.org/docs/handbook/2/conditional-types.html) to extra the param names from the route pattern string.
+It all hinges on a type that combines [template literal types](https://www.typescriptlang.org/docs/handbook/2/template-literal-types.html) with a [conditional type](https://www.typescriptlang.org/docs/handbook/2/conditional-types.html) to extract the param names from the route pattern string.
 Prior to TypeScript adding template literal type support, this wasn't possible without code generation.

 ### Doesn't this make the code verbose?